On growth rate and contact homology: Contact homology

+\begin{theorem}[Eliashberg-Givental-Hofer] Let $(M,\xi)$ be a closed contact manifold and $\alpha$ be a non-degenerate contact form.
+Under Hypothesis H, \begin{enumerate} \item $\partial^2=0$, \item the associated homology $HC_*(M,\xi)$ does not depend on the choice of the contact form, complex structure and abstract perturbation. \end{enumerate} \end{theorem} One can consult \cite{Bourgeois09} for a sketch of proof.
+If $\partial^2=0$ for some contact form $\alpha$, we denote $HC_*(M,\alpha,J)$ the associated homology.
 Some computations were carried out by Bourgeois and Colin \cite{BourgeoisColin05} to distinguish toroidal irreducible $3$-manifolds, Ustilovsky \cite{Ustilovsky99} to prove the existence of exotic contact structures on spheres and Yau \cite{Yau06} who proved that the contact homology of overtwisted contact structures is trivial.
-Bourgeois \cite{Bourgeois02} provided other computations using Morse-Bott contact homology.
+Bourgeois \cite{Bourgeois02} provided other computations using Morse-Bott approach to contact homology.